AyushmanBhatt/AI-Chatbot/README.md

 CHATBOT

-An easy to use AI-based package that feeds custom data into a neural network which is trained and outputs a fully functional chatbot.
+An easy to use AI-based package that feeds custom data into a neural network, which is trained and the output is a fully functional chatbot.

 INSTALLATION